Yuri-Lima/Link-House/README.md

 > # Homefi AX

-### The project started in 2014 was created with the intention of providing access to home automation to the average family income population.
+### The project started in 2014.
+This project had the intention to created access for home automation to find an of family income population.
-The Homefi module was created to be easily installed by users with little knowledge in home electronics, requiring only the connection of little wires for the system to be installed.
-The Homefi project was cancelled around at 2016 after the launch of the Chinese module called Sonoff which basically does the same service that Homefo AX would do. **Web site:** [sonoff](https://sonoff.tech/)
+The Homefi module was created to be easily installed by users with low knowledge in home electronics.
+The unique skills  required the user wasi the connection of wires for the system to be installed.
+The Homefi project was cancelled around at 2016 after the launch of the Chinese module called Sonoff.
+This module basically does the same service as Homefi AX. **Web site:** [sonoff](https://sonoff.tech/)

 > ### Hardware